updated Jan 2021

 Kajabi has a library of themes, landing pages and website designs to choose from, enabling you to customise the look and feel of your courses more extensively.

-Creating a course on WordPress with WP Courseware enables almost complete flexibility; with the option to use better and more complete marketing software and other WordPress plugins alongside it to get what you want.
+Creating an online course using WordPress with LearnDash enables almost complete flexibility; with the option to use better and more complete marketing software and other WordPress plugins alongside it to get what you want.

 However, you'll need to either be technically able or have the budget to pay a developer to help you get set up and on hand for support.

 Put simply; unless you are already competent installing and configuring WordPress plugins (or have the budget to pay a developer to do it for you), then you are best off using a 3rd party platform like